KlosStepan/blog/content/blog/10-prototype-lightning-project/index.md

 1. Get good design with more general targeting of Lightning topic.
 2. Rewrite frontend to MUI (not necessarily full).
 3. Ditch MapBox for free, yet highly customizable solution (as part of frontend works).
-4. Finalize database schema - migratable `Firestore Database` to `MongoDB`
+4. Finalize database schema - also write application client-side oriented so `Firestore Database` is migratable to `MongoDB` without large obstacles.
-5. Provision infrastructure in `Google Cloud` via `Terraform`, which would contain managed Kubernetes, including `frontend` and `backend` workloads and managed MariaDB aside in Google Cloud.
-Use Firebase for bare minimum.
+5. Provision infrastructure in `DigitalOcean`/`AWS` via `Terraform`, which would contain managed Kubernetes, including `frontend` (and potential `backend` workloads).
-6. Write backend in Node.js or Go, potentially use Protocol Buffers for API definition and Istio for service mesh.
+6. Write backend in Node.js or Go in the same manner.
+Use Firebase for bare minimum - as authentication middleware.
 7. Ditch Firebase for data storage (! already defined final structure to avoid migrations - `merchants`, `e-shops`) and attach backend to it.
-8. Deploy whole project again to Google Cloud with `backend` and `MongoDB`.
+8. Deploy the whole project to `DOKS`/`EKS` with `backend` and managed `MongoDB` in the cloud.
 9. Explore options of using Terraform not only for `infrastructure provisioning` but also for `Kubernetes managment`, most importantly redeploys, etc.
-10. Use this Terraform replicability to run tests against this piece of software at testing environment.
+10. Use this Terraform replicability to run tests against this piece of software or create testing environment in different namespace for E2E.

 Long live Lightning map!